Kale-Ko/GIGHM/README.md

 Currently GIGHM supports rendering scenes of game objects with custom tramsforms, meshes, and textures.

-There is also an event system so you can listen for key presses, renders, etc and an input system which supports checking if keyboard keys or mouse buttons are down and also allows getting the mouse pos and scroll.
+There is an event system so you can listen for key presses, renders, etc and an input system which supports checking if keys are pressed or buttons are clicked, and also allows getting the mouse pos and scroll.

+It also has an extendable component system for more easily writing custom logic for game objects and is [fully documented](https://gighm.kaleko.ga/docs/)!

 ## Setup